 Additional Information

-The Company is traded internationally through the ticker SCHW.
+The company trades under the ticker SCHW.